abaird986/aws-modern-application-workshop/README.md

 aws cloudformation create-stack --stack-name MythicalMysfitsCoreStack --capabilities CAPABILITY_IAM --template-body file://~/environment/aws-modern-application-workshop/module-2/cfn/core.yml
 ```

-Remember you can check on the status of your stack creation either via the AWS Console or by running the command:
+You can check on the status of your stack creation either via the AWS Console or by running the command:

 ```
 aws cloudformation describe-stacks --stack-name MythicalMysfitsCoreStack
 ```
+When in the `describe-stacks` response, you see a status of `CREATE_COMPLETE`, CloudFormation has finished provisioning all of the core networking and security resources described above.

+Once you see `CREATE_COMPLETE` in the `describe-stacks` response command above, copy the full response and save it for future reference in a text editor.
+Or, create a temporary folder and file to save it to within your IDE.
+This JSON response contains the unique identifiers for several of the created resources, which we will use later in this workshop.

 ### Creating your First Docker Image